Minimal free resolutions of numerical semigroup algebras via Ap\'ery specialization: Introduction

 \section{Introduction}

 Given a numerical semigroup \(S\), the corresponding semigroup algebra has a defining toric ideal \(I_S\).
-While the study of algebraic invariants of \(I_S\) falls within the broader study of toric ideals, the family of toric ideals for numerical semigroups forms a rich and interesting area of study that often affords more refined general results than are known or possible for the general toric setting.
-The subject of this paper is free resolutions and Betti numbers for \(I_S\).
+While the study of algebraic invariants of this numerical semigroup ideal~\(I_S\) falls within the broader study of toric ideals, the family of numerical semigroup ideals forms a rich and interesting area of study that often affords more refined general results than are known or possible for the general toric setting.
+The aim of this paper is uniformly constructed explicit free resolutions that are minimal for numerical semigroups with maximal embedding dimension, are parametrized by Ap\'ery data, and therefore specialize to minimal free resolutions for numerical semigroups with arbitrary embedding dimension.

-For general toric ideals, there is a substantial literature on their resolutions and Betti numbers.
+For general toric ideals, there is a substantial literature on their resolutions.
 In 1998, Peeva and Sturmfels described minimal free resolutions for generic lattice ideals~\cite{genericlattice}.
 More recently, Tchernev gave an explicit recursive algorithm for canonical minimal resolutions of toric rings~\cite{minresrecursive}.
 Further, Li, Miller, and Ordog construct a canonical minimal free resolution of an arbitrary positively graded lattice ideal with a closed-form combinatorial description of the differential in characteristic \(0\) and all but finitely many positive characteristics~\cite{minreslattice}.
 However, these constructions are all quite general, and one would hope that in the special case of numerical semigroups, explicit resolutions of \(I_S\) more directly tied to the combinatorics of~$S$ are possible.